Patrick Cobbs: Miami Dolphins

 Cobbs remained on the practice squad of the Miami Dolphins until November 27 when he was promoted to the active roster.
 The team was in need of depth at the running back position after starter Ronnie Brown suffered a broken hand in a Thanksgiving Day contest against the Detroit Lions just a few days prior to Cobbs' promotion.
 He went on to play on special teams for three games before being inactive for the final two after Brown's return.

 Cobbs remained under contract with the Dolphins in 2007, and earned a backup job in training camp.
 He did not see action until game 7 (October 21), against the New England Patriots when Brown was once again injured.
 In that game, Cobbs temporarily replaced Jesse Chatman, who had replaced the injured Brown before suffering an injury of his own.
 Cobbs made the most of his playing time, running for 14 yards and a touchdown on five carries and caught one pass for nine yards.
 The touchdown was the first of his NFL career.

 Cobbs was third-string in 2008 behind Ronnie Brown and Ricky Williams.
 When his limited opportunity to play arrived, he often shined.
 He displayed play-making abilities.
 A certainly bright game for Cobbs was against the Texans; he grabbed 3 passes for 138 yards and 2 touchdowns.
 One being a 58-yard run and the other an 80-yard run.
 Cobbs finished the year with 12 rushes for 88 yards and one touchdown.
 He averaged 7.3 yds/att.
 He received for 19 catches for 275 yards and two touchdowns.
 He averaged 14.5 yds/rec.

 In Week 5 of the 2009 season, Cobbs tore a knee ligament after being brought down on a reverse wildcat run versus rival the New York Jets.
 Lex Hilliard is expected to take his place as the third string running back.

 For the 2010 season Patrick Cobbs was selected as one of four captains, along with OT Jake Long, LB Karlos Dansby, and S Yeremiah Bell.

 New Orleans Saints

-He signed with the New Orleans Saints on August 16, 2011 after Joique Bell was sidelined with a knee injury.
-Cobbs was released on September 12, 2011 after being placed on injured reserve with an undisclosed injury suffered in the final preseason game.
+He signed with the New Orleans Saints on August 16, 2011, after Joique Bell was sidelined with a knee injury.
+Cobbs was released on September 12, 2011, after being placed on injured reserve with an undisclosed injury suffered in the final preseason game.

+Coaching career

+Cobbs was hired by his alma mater North Texas as the running backs coach in February 2019.
+He was promoted to run game coordinator in 2024, and kept his duties as the running backs coach.